Last Updated on

 This documentary has a very obvious and plain to see leaning towards that of the vegans' diet being beneficial to health and performance, and so some of what it sets out to achieve is at times dulled by the way it sets out in doing it.
 Let's look a little deeper.

 However, by doing right, you can still be seen by many to be doing wrong.
-In skirting the issue to focus on the science and health benefits of the diet, it is criticized by both the plant-based community and the meat eaters as seeming a little wishy-washy.
+In skirting the issue to focus on the scien

-We have looked a little into the science that the documentary has got right or at least mostly right.
-However, the scientific community is one of discourse evaluation and constant reassessment.
+We have looked a little into the science that the documentary has gotten right or at least mostly right.
+However, the scientific community

-While the arguments and studies presented by the documentary do have cited references to back them up, it is also true that many conclusions are cherry-picked or ignore articles and reviews that may contradict their findings.
+While the arguments and studies presented by the documentary do have cited references of research and studies to back them up, it is also true that many conclusions are cherry-picked

 There is also the "experiments" on the three athletes and comparison between their blood and erectile strength eating bean vs. meat burritos.
 These studies do not account for any other possible variables; they may make for compelling evidence and work on screen.